learn-co-curriculum/aws-html-document-structure/README.md

 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

+Make sure you also `npm install` all the dependencies so you can test your work as you go with `npm test`.

 ## Recognize Basic HTML Document Structure

 Let's start by adding the bare essentials of an HTML document to the provided